lkyahpu/TIPFNet/README.md

 * The pretrained models are provided in the repo.
 * After loading data according to the above directory, you can run `python train.py` and `python test.py` for training and testing respectively.

-We will supplement the paper information later
+We will add information about the paper later.